python/python-docs-fr/README.rst

 To modify po files you'll need to synchronize the project files to your computer by using ``git``: https://help.github.com/articles/set-up-git/.

-Once the project ``git clone``ed, you'll be able to modify the files containing the translations, those are ``.po`` files and can be modified using various tools:
+Once the project files are synchronized to your computer, you'll be able to modify them, those are ``.po`` files and can be modified using various tools:

 - `poedit <http://www.poedit.net/>`_ (recommended)
 - gted